onenko/an-list/README.md

 ### Limitations (once again)

-1. Objects in this list must have pprev and pnext, so you can not use 3rd party data structures (remember, this is invasive implementation);
+1. An-list can't handle directly any arbitrary structures, because these structures must contain member fields * pprev and * pnext (remember, this is invasive implementation);
 2. List head is implemented as element (object) instead of pointer to object;
  so one element is sacrificed to be the head (seed) of a list - may be important for big data structures.

 Example of bad code - wrong attempt to insert element to end of list:
 ```C